darkjuanjo/jjpr-professional_portfolio/README.md

 9. Iphone 5/SE.
 (320px)
 10. Galaxy Fold.
 (280px)

-For more details please see the html and css code in [Portfolio html code](https://github.com/darkjuanjo/jjpr-professional_portfolio)
+For more details please see the code in [Portfolio repository](https://github.com/darkjuanjo/jjpr-professional_portfolio)

 To see the webpage in brower please click the following link: <br/>
 [Juan Jose Paz Portfolio](https://jjpr-project-portfolio.herokuapp.com/)